raulduk3/raulduke/content/2. projects/Exploring-Transformer-Architecture-with-Conways-Game-of-Life.md

 ---
-title: How I Used a Transformer Model to Predict Conway's Game of Life in Python
+title: Exploring Transformer Architecture  with Conway’s Game of Life
 date: 2024-08-08
 ---
 So, I’m boofing around in my room, and I think, “What’s a cool machine learning project I can mess with?”
 That’s how I ended up trying to predict the next state in Conway’s Game of Life using a Transformer model.
 It wasn’t easy, but it was worth the effort.